 Section ‘B’ (Chemistry) Physical and Chemical changes.
 Elements, Mixtures and Compounds, Symbols, Formulae and simple Chemical Equations, Law of Chemical Combination (excluding problems).
 Properties of Air and Water.
-Preparation and Properties of Hydrogen, Oxygen, Nitrogen and Carbondioxide, Oxidation and Reduction.
-Acids, bases and salts.
+Preparation and Properties of Hydrogen, Oxygen, Nitrogen, and carbon dioxide, Oxidation, and Reduction.
+Acids, bases, and salts.
 Carbon—different forms.
 Fertilizers—Natural and Artificial.
-Material used in the preparation of substances like Soap, Glass, Ink, Paper, Cement, Paints, Safety Matches and GunPowder.
-Elementary ideas about the structure of Atom, Atomic Equivalent and Molecular Weights, Valency.
+The material used in the preparation of substances like Soap, Glass, Ink, Paper, Cement, Paints, Safety Matches, and gunpowder.
+Elementary ideas about the structure of Atoms, Atomic Equivalent and Molecular Weights, and Valency.

-Section ‘C’ (General Science) Difference between the living and non-living.
-Basis of Life—Cells, Protoplasms and Tissues.
+Section ‘C’ (General Science) Difference between living and non-living.
+Basis of Life—Cells, Protoplasms, and Tissues.
 Growth and Reproduction in Plants and Animals.
-Elementary knowledge of Human Body and its important organs.
-Common Epidemics, their causes and prevention.
+Elementary knowledge of the Human Body and its important organs.
+Common Epidemics, their causes, and prevention.
 Food—Source of Energy for man.
 Constituents of food, Balanced Diet.
 The Solar System—Meteors and Comets, Eclipses.
 Achievements of Eminent Scientists.

 Intelligence and Personality Test (SSB)

-(a) Stage I comprises of Officer Intelligence Rating (OIR) tests are Picture Perception * Description Test (PP&DT).
-The candidates will be shortlisted based on combination of performance in OIR Test and PP&DT.
+(a) Stage I comprises Officer Intelligence Rating (OIR) tests are Picture Perception * Description Test (PP&DT).
+The candidates will be shortlisted based on the combination of performance in the OIR Test and PP&DT.

-(b) Stage II Comprises of Interview, Group Testing Officer Tasks, Psychology Tests and the Conference.
+(b) Stage II Comprises Interviews, Group Testing Officer Tasks, Psychology Tests, and the Conference.
 These tests are conducted over 4 days.
 The details of these tests are given on the website http://joinindianarmy.nic.in/ The personality of a candidate is assessed by three different assessors viz.
-The Interviewing Officer (IO), Group Testing Officer (GTO) and the Psychologist.
-There are no separate weightage for each test.
-The mks are allotted by assessors only after taking into consideration the performance of the candidate holistically in all the test.
-In addition, marks for Conference are also allotted based on the initial performance of the Candidate in the three techniques and decision of the Board.
+The Interviewing Officer (IO), Group Testing Officer (GTO), and the Psychologist.
+There is no separate weightage for each test.
+The mks are allotted by assessors only after taking into consideration the performance of the candidate holistically in all the tests.
+In addition, marks for the Conference are also allotted based on the initial performance of the Candidate in the three techniques and the decision of the Board.
 All these have equal weightage.
-The various tests of IO, GTO and Psych are designed to bring out the presence/absence of Officer Like Qualities and their trainability in a candidate.
+The various tests of IO, GTO, and Psych are designed to bring out the presence/absence of Officer Like Qualities and their trainability in a candidate.
 Accordingly, candidates are Recommended or Not Recommended at the SS

-*Eligibility Criteria is also a subject of Change please Visit the Notification on the Official Website Union Service Public Commission:- http://upsc.gov.in/
+*Eligibility Criteria is also subject to change please Visit the Notification on the Official Website of Union Service Public Commission:- http://upsc.gov.in/

 For Reading Eligibility Criteria for Air Force X/Y Click on http://www.airforcecoaching.in/air-force/

-For Reading Eligibility Criteria for Navy Click on http://www.airforcecoaching.in/navy/
+For Reading the Eligibility Criteria for the Navy Click on http://www.airforcecoaching.in/navy/